 But after a few moments of celebration, you descend back to earth.
 Okay, you’re pregnant, but for how long?
 Will this pregnancy stick?

 We all know that miscarriage is very common, especially early in pregnancy.
-And for most women, good info about viability does not come until the first ultrasound usually performed at 8-10 weeks (as I describe extensively here.)
+And for most women, good info about viability does not come until the first ultrasound, usually performed at 8-10 weeks.

-There’s not much good to say about undergoing fertility treatments.
-But one silver lining is this: Once pregnant, you receive information about your chances of a healthy pregnancy much earlier, from your “betas”–blood tests of your beta hCG (Human Chorionic Gonadotropin) levels.
+Undergoing fertility treatments is less fun than a hangover.
+But they have one silver lining: Once pregnant, you receive information about your chances of a healthy pregnancy much earlier, from your “betas”–blood tests of your beta hCG (Human Chorionic Gonadotropin) levels.